 Did this Sensei try his no touch throws ? - and in return did the kid try a full contact hit ? - who knows?

-Did Sensei tell the kid that Aikido was all about love - maybe, just maybe, that was why the kid levelled Sensei in the first place.
+Did Sensei tell the kid that Aikido was all about love - maybe, just maybe, that was why the kid leveled Sensei in the first place.

-All I know is that this Sensei ``failed to adapt miserably``.
+All I know is that this Sensei ``failed miserably to adapt``.

 I don't know if this Sensei had his wife and children with him? imagine your husband /father is a 6th dan, you should feel safe and protected? apparently not so.

 There are other Aikido claims such as " as aikidoists - we must control our attacker / aggressor without injury or hurting them ".

 I beg the question - have these tree huggers ever been in a true fight, not just an exchange of a few abusive words, I mean against true nasty aggression ?

 Right: Rik Ellis UK1 MMA light heavy weight champion.